|The IDEA Consortium is committed to making a difference for environmental values through life-long experiential learning.|

 Each stage of our life cycle presents new challenges that demand new frameworks for survival.

 Maslow's Hierarchy of Human Needs may ebb and flow throughout your life.
-When physical needs are adequately met, new challenges are presented in the steps to self-fulfillment.
+When physical needs are adequately met, new challenges are presented in the steps toward self-fulfillment.